 This section identifies potential near-term projects that can be implemented by each of the cities within Districts 1 and 2 to begin implementation of the proposed corridors.
 Potential near-term projects are those expected to have low construction costs that can be implemented in relatively short order as funds become available.
 Each jurisdiction would be responsible for the implementation of their respective projects and strategies for funding these projects.
 OCTA would assist local jurisdictions through such things as letters of support, grant notifications and guidance, and design solutions.
+Coordination between jurisdictions is encouraged to implement linkages simultaneously.

-Each of the corridors has been reviewed at a conceptual level to identify "potential near-term" projects expected to require minimum capital investment, little or no right-of-way acquisition, and minimal environmental review.
+Each of the corridors has been reviewed at a conceptual level to identify "potential near-term" projects expected to require minimum capital investment, little or no right-of-way acquisition, and may require minimal environmental review.
 These may include restriping a street to implement a Class II bikeway, signing a street to designate it as a Class III bikeway, or signing and striping an existing paved off-street path or maintenance road of sufficient width to serve as a Class I off-street bikeway.

 The list below and Table 4-1 summarize the proposed near-term improvements along with estimated costs and jurisdictional responsibilities.
 Figure 4-1 shows the locations of the proposed near-term improvements.

 - Corridor A (PE ROW): Since the majority of this corridor is within the former railroad right-of-way, the near-term improvements are limited to the portions on the east where Corridor A traverses roadways near SARTC.
 Chestnut Avenue could be reduced in travel lanes/width between Santa Fe Street to Elk Lane to accommodate striped bike lanes.
 Provide a bicycle boulevard on Chestnut Avenue from Santa Fe Street to Standard Avenue.
 Along Civic Center Drive, reduce the number of travel lanes west of Bristol Street and stripe for on-street bike lanes. - Corridor B (Bristol-Bear): Along Santa Ana Avenue, a reduction in the number of travel lanes in the southbound direction between the Delhi Channel and Mesa Drive can accommodate striped bike lanes.
-Install signing and striping improvements on Santa Ana Avenue between Mesa Drive and University Drive to establish a direct link with the Back Bay Trail at the